wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-drive-tank.rst

 Create a Drive Train Subsystem
 ------------------------------

+.. todo:: Replace image with one showing the differentialDrive.

 .. image:: images/driving-with-joysticks-1.png

 Create a subsystem called Drive Train.
 Its responsibility will be to handle the driving for the robot base.
 Inside the Drive Train is a Robot Drive object for a two motor drive robot (in this case).
 There is a left motor and right motor as part of the Robot Drive 2 class.

 Add the Joysticks to the Operator Interface
 -------------------------------------------

+.. todo:: Replace image with one showing the differentialDrive.

 .. image:: images/driving-with-joysticks-2.png